osg-htc/docs/docs/resource-sharing/os-backfill-containers.md

 #### Recommended Privileges

-The EP container can run vanilla universe jobs using the default docker security profile, which proivdes a large degree of isolation from the host system.
-Several additional security flags must be enabled to support container universe jobs.
+The EP container can run researcher jobs that directly launch executables inside the container using the default docker security profile, which proivdes a large degree of isolation from the host system.
+Several additional security flags must be enabled to support Apptainer, which allows researchers to run their own containerizwd jobs nested within the EP container.
+Apptainer is widely utilized within the OSPool, and enabling it will broaden the degree of researcher jobs that your EP can run.
 The recommended security flags for this configuration are as follows:

 - `--security-opt seccomp=unconfined`:
-  The Apptainer containerization library used to launch container universe jobs invokes several [syscalls](https://man7.org/linux/man-pages/man2/syscalls.2.html) that are blocked by the [default docker seccomp profile](https://docs.docker.com/engine/security/seccomp/).
+  The Apptainer containerization library used to launch container jobs invokes several [syscalls](https://man7.org/linux/man-pages/man2/syscalls.2.html) that are blocked by the [default docker seccomp profile](https://docs.docker.com/engine/security/seccomp/).
   The `seccomp=unconfined` security option allows the container to make all syscalls, though it will still be denied access to syscalls that require [Linux Capabilities](https://man7.org/linux/man-pages/man7/capabilities.7.html).